gstein/pypickit/README.md

-It appears there are some recent device additions, updates, and corrections, managed over at the PICKitPlus project. `devfile.py` will produce a `.yaml` for use by this `pypickit`.
+It appears there are some recent device additions, updates, and corrections, managed over at the PICKitPlus project. `devfile.py` will produce a `.yaml` for use by `pypickit`.
 PICKitPlus is located at: https://sourceforge.net/projects/pickit3plus/files/

 ### `detect.py`